momaabna/QGPTAgent/README.md

 1. Create an OpenAI account at https://beta.openai.com/signup/
 2. Once you've created an account, navigate to the API page at https://platform.openai.com/account/api-keys .
-3. Click on the "Create new API key" button to generate a new scret key.
+3. Click on the "Create new API key" button to generate a new secret key.
 4. Copy the API key and insert it in setting tab.

 Note: Be sure to keep your API key secure, as it can be used to access your OpenAI resources and make API calls on your behalf.